Bucket Elevators: The Choice for Vertical Aggregate Handling

 For most aggregate applications, the chain-type elevator is selected.
 When utilizing the chain type, higher capacities can be achieved by utilizing a double chain configuration over a single chain design.

-The belt-style elevators are typically a less costly option, but are generally only suitable for free-flowing granular materials (almost all sand handling elevators are of the centrifugal discharge belt style).
+The belt-style elevator is typically a less costly option, but is generally only suitable for free-flowing granular materials (almost all sand handling elevators are of the centrifugal discharge belt style).

 Material temperature also factors into the choice between belt and chain type elevators.
 Standard belts are available for up to 200° F, with upgrades available for up to 400° F. Beyond this, belts are not usually recommended.